thedanzor/warcraft-desktop-guild-app/README.md

 Desired Features
 -------------
-* Store API and guild information locally
-* Use blizzard oAuth to login to battle.net accounts or manage accounts locally
 * Export guild information in an easy format, between guild members
 * DKP management
 * Event management